MaeveOfFae/romance-realism/README.md

 ## Developer notes & change summary

 The Stage is background-only and must not render visible UI — `render()` returns an empty fragment.
+Any UI in this repo is for local development only (via `src/TestRunner.tsx`).

 Key lifecycle wiring: